luexp/luexp/README.md

 Below are some highlighted projects related to Data Science, Machine Learning, and AI that I have been working on or plan to dive into.

 ### Data Science & AI Projects:
 - **[Automatic Invoice Processing]**: A project focused on helping accountants programmaticallt extract information from Invoices, fine-tuned Yolov9, used Donut Transformer and LLM.
+Backend with FastAPI, frontend with Streamlit.
 - **[NY Taxifare price prediciton]**: First end-to-end ML project at the bootcamp, built a prediction engine for taxifare prices in NY.

 ---